jferard/python-toy-contract/README.md

 A toy project.
-Endeavour to use dynamic nature of Python to implement programming by contract.
+Attempt to use dynamic nature of Python to implement programming by contract.

 # References